niten94/micro/runtime/help/plugins.md

 See `> help linter`, `> help comment`, and `> help status` for additional documentation specific to those plugins.

-These are good examples for many use-cases if you are looking to write your own plugins.

 ## Creating a plugin

 Micro supports creating plugins with a simple Lua system.
 Plugins are folders containing Lua files and possibly other source files placed in `~/.config/micro/plug`.
 The plugin directory (within `plug`) should contain at least one Lua file.

+The default plugins are good examples for many use-cases.

 Plugins may also add runtime files to micro, of which there are 4 types:
 * Colorschemes